SkafteNicki/dtu_mlops/s7_deployment/apis.md

     As you can see from the syntax, we are sending a request using the GET method.
 This code should return status code 404.
 Take a look at [this page](https://restfulapi.net/http-status-codes/) that contains a list of status codes.

-3. Next lets call a page that actually exists
+Next, let's call a page that exists

     ```python
     import requests